roboscienceorg/book/source/AdvFiltering/KalmanFilters.rst

 The Multivariate Kalman Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kalman Filter has two stages.
+The :index:`Kalman Filter` has two stages.
 A predictive step based on the system
 dynamics and an update based on observations or measurements.

 -  *Prediction*: :math:`\hat{x}_{k|k-1}`, :math:`P_{k|k-1}`